 - Bonus only, you provide an actual and logical reason

-Providing a rationale works particularly well when you assign demanding tasks or when you ask for exceptions because people feel more respected, and less like suckers for accepting your win-lose request.
+Providing a rationale works particularly well with demanding tasks or exception-seeking because people feel ‘less suckers’ for accepting your large demand.

 Some ways of assuming good intentions is to assume: